manu1986/fizzBuzzTwillioIVR/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;2.3.
 Once the call is connected, twillio contacts FizzBuzz App to get a menu which is read out to user<br />
 &nbsp;&nbsp;&nbsp;&nbsp;2.4.
 User enters a number on their phone<br />
 &nbsp;&nbsp;&nbsp;&nbsp;2.5.
 Twillio supplies this number to FizzBuzz App and a fizzbuzz sequence is returned as response from the FizzBuzz App<br />
 &nbsp;&nbsp;&nbsp;&nbsp;2.6.
 FizzBuzz App updates the database row for this call with the fizzbuzz number provided by twillio.
-Calls's session id is used to find the row in the database correspoonding to this call.<br />
+Calls's session id is used to find the row in the database correspoonding to this call.<br /></li>
+<li>If the call delay is greater than 0 then the call details are recorded in the database.</li>
 </ol>